Solving quasi-free and quadratic Lindblad master equations for open fermionic and bosonic systems: Setup and equation of motion for the covariance matrix

-The relaxation to the steady-state covariance matrix $\vec{\Gamma}_\ss=-K^{-1}\vec{Y}$ is governed by the generator $K$, and the steady state is unique if $K$ is invertible.
+The relaxation to the steady-state covariance matrix $\vec{\Gamma}_\ss=-K_\pm^{-1}\vec{Y}$ is governed by the generator $K_\pm$, and the steady state is unique if $K_\pm$ is invertible.

-For the system to be \emph{stable}, i.e., to not allow for a divergence of covariance matrix elements, all eigenvalues $\kappa_n$ of $K$ must have non-positive real parts.
-For the system to be \emph{relaxing}, i.e., converging to a unique steady-state covariance matrix independent of the initial condition $\Gamma(0)$, all eigenvalues $\kappa_n$ must have strictly negative real parts \footnote{In stability theory, such matrices are called \emph{stable} or \emph{Hurwitz} \cite{Sastry1999,Khalil2002}.}. $K$ is in general not Hermitian and can be non-diagonalizable.
+For the system to be \emph{stable}, i.e., to not allow for a divergence of covariance matrix elements, all eigenvalues $\kappa_m$ of $K_\pm$ must have non-positive real parts.
+For the system to be \emph{relaxing}, i.e., converging to a unique steady-state covariance matrix, independent of the initial condition $\Gamma(0)$, all eigenvalues $\kappa_m$ must have strictly negative real parts \footnote{In stability theory, such matrices are called \emph{stable} or \emph{Hurwitz} \cite{Sastry1999,Khalil2002}.}. $K_\pm$ is in general not Hermitian and can be non-diagonalizable.
 One hence needs to consider its Jordan normal form and generalized eigenvectors.

 Fermionic systems are always stable as, according to the definition \eqref{eq:F_G}, all elements of the covariance matrix are bounded by $-1/2\leq \Gamma_{i,j}\leq 1/2$.
-This is reflected in the fact that all $K$ eigenvalues have non-positive real parts: In particular, let $\vec{k}$ be a normalized (ordinary) eigenvector of $K$ with eigenvalue $\kappa$, then, using $X$, $Z_s$, and $Y$ as given in Eq.~\eqref{eq:F-EOM}
+This is reflected in the fact that all $K_-$ eigenvalues have non-positive real parts: In particular, let $\vec{k}$ be a normalized (anti-symmetric) ordinary eigenvector of $K$ with eigenvalue $\kappa$.
+Then, using $X$, $Z_s$, and $Y$ as given in Eq.~\eqref{eq:F-EOM}

 Due to the Hermiticity of $H$, the first term yields an imaginary number.
-As $B_\tr$ is Hermitian and positive-semidefinite, the second terms gives a non-positive real number.
-The matrix of the third term can be written as $(M_s\otimes\id+\id\otimes M_s)^2$ which is clearly positive-semidefinite such that the third norm also contributes a non-positive real number.
+As $B_\tr$ is Hermitian and positive semidefinite, the second term gives a non-positive real number.
+The matrix of the third term can be written as $(M_s\otimes\id+\id\otimes M_s)^2$ which is clearly positive semidefinite such that the third term also contributes a non-positive real number, and $\Re\kappa\leq 0$.

 For a finite number $n$ of single-particle states (modes), fermionic systems always have at least one steady state and, hence, there exists a physical covariance matrix $\Gamma_\ss$ that solves Eq.~\eqref{eq:Gss}.
 This is because the density operators for a finite-dimensional system form a compact convex set.
 With the time evolution operator $e^{\L t}$ being a continuous map, Brouwer's fixed-point theorem \cite{Brouwer1911-71,Kakutani1941-8} asserts the existence of a steady state.